mstksg/advent-of-code-2020/reflections.md

 F.premap seatId findHole :: F.Fold String (Maybe Int)
 ```

-And...that's enough to do it!
+And...that's enough to do it all in a single pass!

 ```haskell
 part1 :: [String] -> Maybe Int